-CONSTRUCTION MANAGEMENT SERVICES REQUIRED OF CONTRACTOR REQUIRED OF DESIGN CONSULTANT REQUIRED OF CDOT/ OTHERS
+CONSTRUCTION MANAGEMENT SERVICES REQUIRED OF CONTRACTOR REQUIRED OF DESIGN TEAM REQUIRED OF CDOT/ OTHERS

 PHASE: PRECONSTRUCTION

 1. PROJECT DEVELOPMENT PROCESS

 Project Management 2 2 1

 The CDOT/PM will coordinate all the work tasks being accomplished by schedule.
 The C/PM and CMGC/PM shall coordinate all the work tasks be project work completion stages are on schedule

 Communication and Consensus Building 2 2 1

 The CDOT/PM is responsible for the consensus building and facilitating t This does not dismiss the responsibility of all team members to communic Team when required.

 Weekly Update Newsletter N/A N/A N/A

-The CDOT/PM will publish a weekly update newsletter to document the v team meetings, action items, and pertinent information for the FHWA, CD weekly or bi-weekly pr OT management, and j ogress of the schedule. project team members. , estimate,
+The CDOT/PM will publish a weekly update newsletter to document the v team meetings, action items, and pertinent information for the FHWA, CD

 Maintain Updated Contact List 2 1 2

 Establish and maintain a computerized list of all appropriate interested par notices regarding public meetings, mailings, newsletters, or other commun ation process.
 The list will be used for

 2. MEETINGS

 Graphics support and presentations 1 2

 Each project team member is responsible for the graphics, documents, reposed of work item.
 Presentation of these documents and their reviews with been adjourned.

 Provide Local Office 1

 The CDOT/PM will obtain and maintain an office within the project area displays/information to the public.
 This office may have work spaces for p capacity for the entire team to attend.
-Additional offices or meeting space. roject team members, neeting rooms with gra phics support and
+Additional offices or meeting spaces project team members, r meeting rooms with gra aphics support and

 PM Updates on Progress С С С

-The CDOT/PM, CMGC/PM, and the C/PM will all update the team memb challenges, and the feedback/comments they need. ers at the scheduled mo eetings as to their prog ress on deliverables,
+The CDOT/PM, CMGC/PM, and the C/PM will all update the team memb challenges, and the feedback/comments they need. ers at the scheduled me eetings as to their prog ress on deliverables,

 Project Discussion С С С

 The team members need to come prepared to discuss any and all reservation dialogue is the key to the success of project delivery. ons, ideas, and challeng ges to the project.
-Oper and honest
+Open and honest

-CONSTRUCTION MANAGEMENT SERVICES REQUIRED OF CONTRACTOR REQUIRED OF DESIGN CONSULTANT REQUIRED OF CDOT/ OTHERS
+CONSTRUCTION MANAGEMENT SERVICES REQUIRED OF CONTRACTOR REQUIRED OF DESIGN TEAM REQUIRED OF CDOT/ OTHERS

 PHASE: PRECONSTRUCTION

 2. PRELIMINARY DESIGN

 Preliminary Roadway, Geometric, Structural, Environmental, SWMP, etc. Design 1

-CDOT/PM will coordinate all design activities with required CDOT spe entities.
-Design Consultant is responsible for the civil and structural or review.
+CDOT/PM will coordinate all design activities with required CDOT spec entities.
+Design Consultant is responsible for the civil and structural de review. ialty units, the Contracto esign, plans, specificatio r, the Design Consult ns, and estimate pac ant, and other outside kages at each formal

 Environmental - gathering data, analysis, and mitigation development 1 1

-Environmental clearances 1
+• Environmental clearances 1

 • ROW, specialty, and local clearances 2 1

-Hazardous material investigation 2 1
+• Hazardous material investigation 2 1

 CDOT processes (forms, clearances) 1

 Utility coordination 2 1 2

 • Conduct field survey of project area.
 1

 • Field and project research С С С

 • Field survey and existing feature development 1

 Construction requirements 2 1 2

 Innovation development, proposal, and tracking 1 2 2

-• Check and field verify all applicable as-builtplans 1 1
+• Check and field verify all applicable as-built plans 1 1

-Provide construction plans, specifications, and estimates 2 1
+• Provide construction plans, specifications, and estimates 2 1

-Plot/develop all required information on the plans in accordance with a standards for civil, electrical, ITS, and structural design. ll applicable CDOT polic ies and procedures and l all industry
+Plot/develop all required information on the plans in accordance with all standards for civil, electrical, ITS, and structural design. l applicable CDOT polic ies and procedures and nd all industry

 Develop construction cost model for EngineerEstimator and ICE 1 2

 • Develop and calculate quantities 2 1

 Risk Register development 1 2 2

-Initiate and Track DBE/ESB and SubcontractorPlan 1
+• Initiate and Track DBE/ESB and Subcontractor Plan 1

 Constructability reviews and reports 1 2 2